 Tertiary prevention aids those with long-term or complicated health issues.
 This type of prevention works to manage quality of life and limit additional negative effects of an illness or health problem.
 Population-focused health care professionals may practice tertiary prevention by offering pain management to those with chronic pain.

 Population-focused health care professionals use all three types of prevention when aiding a population.
 They must consider preventative measures that will benefit the overall health of the community, while taking into account both healthy members and others with specific diseases or health issues.

 The shift to population-focused health care won’t happen overnight.
 This type of practice is beyond what any one doctor or nurse can do.
 It must be a well-executed and monitored team effort in order to achieve success.
 Preparing and applying health care for large groups, working with patients independent of office visits and continually examining results requires a number of health care practitioners working together.
 Depending on a health care facility’s capabilities, population-focused health care can be applied to one population at a time.
 Though it takes a great deal of participation from a number of parties, it can help health care practitioners provide patients quality care more efficiently.

 As you can see, there are many advantages to population-based health care systems.
 It can improve health populations, eliminate inequalities, empower the masses and develop succinct population-based preventative plans.
 Additionally, it can assist health care professionals in providing the best care possible to all patients.
 With a range of benefits, it is clear why so many countries have adopted this method of health care completely, and the United States is not far behind.

 The concept of population-focused health care is one in which students enrolled in Loyola University New Orleans online nursing programs understand very well.
-Integrated into the curriculum, Loyola’s nursing students understand the importance of attending to the health care needs of the population as a whole.
-Visit our course description page to learn more about the core curriculum.
+Integrated into the curriculum, Loyola’s nursing students understand the importance of attending to the healthcare needs of the population as a whole.
+Request more information or call us at 866-789-8909